1. Home>

 In this article, we’ll look at some of the hurdles you might face as you move towards integration.
 But before we focus on the more challenging aspects it’s worth reminding ourselves why integration is not just a nice to have, but a modern-day imperative.

-The crucial benefit of payroll integration is the operational efficiencies it enables – and the long-term capabilities this provides your organisation.
+The most crucial benefit of integrating payroll into your HR solution is the operational efficiencies it enables – and the long-term capabilities this provides a business.

 When systems are integrated, teams do not need to duplicate data inputting efforts across multiple systems.
 Information will be automatically available in each integrated system – where it can be viewed, processed and analysed.